uglasmeyer/ocean/README.md

 - cmake CMakeLists.txt

-if this was successful,
+if this was successful, enter the command:

-- Enter the command: make
+- make

 Please don't heasitate to contact me by e-mail Ulrich.Glasmeyer@web.de for support.

 Open Issues:
+	known unknowns